Sam-Saarinen/Fullstack-Boilerplate/README.md

 1. Fork the boilerplate project (if under a different account).
 Otherwise, can create a private repository and import the boilerplate.
 Then, add the remote repository as `git remote add upstream https://github.com/Sam-Saarinen/Fullstack-Boilerplate.git`.
 (Verify with `git remote -v`.)
 Run `git pull upstream main` if repository wasn't imported directly to create the repository.
 Use `git status` to verify that changes will push to (tracking) origin/main.
 (TODO: It seems to support pulling, but it's unclear whethere the permissions for pushing back upstream are supported.)

-9. Run `firebase use --add` to specify project.
-Run `firebase init storage` from project root directory.
+9. Run `firebase init storage` from project root directory.
+(Run `firebase use --add` to specify project if not using init statement.
+Asks for an alias; not sure why.)

 10. Update the site title in index.html (can also be programmatically updated on each page).
 11. Update the site Favicon in index.html